-Let me just start off by saying that this recipe is not an ordinary pear crumble, it has been taken to the next level by roasting the pears and by flavoring it with more of that amazing Tonewood Maple, which we are in love with.
-This roasted pear crumble recipe will definitely be making an appearance at our house often during the season as it is easy to make and it wows dinner guests.
+Let me start off by saying that this recipe is not an ordinary pear crumble, it has been taken to the next level by roasting the pears and by flavoring it with that amazing Tonewood Maple, which we are in love with.
+This roasted pear crumbles recipe will definitely be making an appearance at our house often during the season as it is easy to make and it wows dinner guests.

 When we received our November package with some new to us maple products, we were excited to play around with the maple cube.
 Besides it being made from luscious maple, it is also too adorable.
 The maple cube is another fine product from the folks at Tonewood Maple.
 You say you like Maple syrup?
 Then you definitely need to check out what Dori and her staff are doing over at Tonewood Maple.

 We have been using maple as a sweetener over sugar products as it contains fewer calories, and it is fat free.
 It is one of the oldest natural sweeteners and has been a North American staple before Europeans arrived.
 Maple trees are also a sustainable crop as they do not deplete the soil, and they do not require any chemicals, pesticides, cutting or harvesting.
 Pretty much as environmentally-friendly, and organic as you can get.
 Besides being great for the environment, maple is good for us.
 It contains 20 healthy promoting compounds that help fight disease and is loaded with nutrients such as iron, zinc and potassium.